 Professional School Counseling in APS

-It is our belief is that school counselors play a contributing role in supporting the students of Aurora Public Schools with their academics, personal/social, and career development needs.
-School counselors create opportunities to ensure equity for our diverse student population by providing them with the educational opportunities offered for all students, by connecting students with the appropriate support programs, providing guidance to the students with post-secondary goals, and serving as an advocate for all students.
+It is our belief is that school counselors play a contributing role in supporting the students of Aurora Public Schools with their academics, social/emotional, and career development needs.
+School counselors create opportunities to ensure equity for our diverse student population by providing them with the educational opportunities offered for all students, by connecting students with the appropriate support programs, providing guidance to students regarding post-secondary goals, and serving as an advocate for all students.

 APS Counselors’ Unified Job Description

 Our job is to accelerate learning for every APS student, everyday.

 We do our job by creating a safe place for students to seek support, by providing individual, group and classroom guidance to all students in the academic, social/emotional and career domains to foster independence that will further their achievement in all areas.